This crispy crustless pizza is ready fast. It's the perfect low-carb snack, or you can pair it with vegetables for lunch or even a light dinner.

 - As soon as the pizza is on the cutting board, cut it.
 Don't wait.
 The pizza will continue to crisp as it cools, so if you wait too long, it will be brittle and impossible to cut.

 - This pizza is best enjoyed freshly made, so I suggest you only make as much as you anticipate eating right away.
 If you do have leftovers, you can keep them in an airtight container in the fridge for up to four days.
-They're best eaten cold.
+They're best eaten cold or briefly reheated in a skillet over medium heat.
+I don't recommend reheating the leftovers in the microwave.

 Nutrition per Serving